 Takashi would much rather eat just what he likes at home than suffer through a disappointing meal at a restaurant.
 And honestly he finds almost all restaurants disappointing.
 One of very few restaurants he frequented on his regular trips to Tokyo for exhibitions was Robata, an impossible to find tiny establishment accessed down a back alley in Ginza.
 Everyone in the family came to love Robata and in the last decade Hanako and I also tried to get to Tokyo together at least once a year for a meal.
 Lunch or dinner there was always so good, so pure, the flavors clear, balanced, and perfect.
 For me it represented a pinnacle, an inspirational and aspirational expression of the cuisine I love to cook at home.

-Only a few days later I was at my local yaoya vegetable market and saw a vibrant bunch of seri in a basket, roots and all.
-I talked with the proprietor who said that it was locally foraged and though the roots were not as long and perfect as those of the seri from Akita, they were clean and tan and appetizing so I decided to take it home and try my hand at a version of seri nabe.
-Alongside some gorgeous shimeji mushrooms and strips of pork from black haired pigs raised in Kumamoto, we simmered the seri, roots and all, in broth and enjoyed it with ponzu made of yuzu, dashi, and soy and some nama-shichimi, a course multi-spice blend that has been our go-to condiment this winter.
+Only a few days later I was at my local vegetable market and saw a vibrant bunch of seri in a basket, roots and all.
+The proprietor told me it was locally foraged.
+Though the roots were not as long and perfect as those of the seri from Akita, they were clean and tan and appetizing.I decided to take it home and try my hand at a version of seri nabe.
+Alongside some gorgeous shimeji mushrooms and strips of pork from black haired pigs raised in Kumamoto, we simmered the seri, roots and all, in broth.
+We seasoned it with ponzu made of yuzu, dashi, and soy.
+And we added nama-shichimi, a course multi-spice blend that has been our go-to condiment this winter.
 This new combination is a revelation and a welcome addition to the rotation of warm broth meals to make when spring is still teasing from afar.

 Follow along for a visual feast at the seasonal table and be the first to know about new adventures and workshops. #epicureanideals #mirukashi